Lisa Poole knows how to capture an audience’s attention.

 The next time you are planning to hire a speaker, consider using him or her in multiple ways.
 It doesn’t hurt to ask if the speaker would be willing to:

-Appear in the sponsor’s booth to make their sponsorship more of an investment.
+- Appear in the sponsor’s booth to make their sponsorship an even better investment for them.